jenkinsci/slack-plugin/README.md

 1. Go to <https://api.slack.com/> and click "Start building".
 2. Pick an app name, i.e. "Jenkins" and a workspace that you'll be installing it to.
-3. Go to basic information and set the default icon in "Display information" you can get the Jenkins logo from: <https://jenkins.io/artwork/>
+3. Go to basic information and set the default icon in "Display information" you can get the Jenkins logo from: <https://jenkins.io/artwork/>.
-4. Navigate to "OAuth & Permissions"
+4. Navigate to "OAuth & Permissions".
-5. Add the `chat:write:bot` and `bot` scopes.
+5. Add `chat:write` OAuth Scope to "Bot Token Scopes".
+6. Install the app to a workspace to generate "Bot User OAuth Access Token".
-6. Copy the "Bot User OAuth Access Token" from the "OAuth & Permissions" page and create a "Secret text" credential in Jenkins with this.
+7. Copy the "Bot User OAuth Access Token" and create a "Secret text" credential in Jenkins with this.
-7. Tick the "Custom slack app bot user" option in the Slack configuration in "Manage Jenkins".
+8. Tick the "Is Bot User?" option in the Slack configuration in "Manage Jenkins".
-8. Invite the Jenkins bot user into the Slack channel(s) you wish to be notified in
+9. Invite the Jenkins bot user into the Slack channel(s) you wish to be notified in.
-9. Click test connection
+10. Click test connection.

 ## Troubleshooting connection failure